ology/ShopList/README.md

 # ShopList
 Perl5 Dancer2 Interactive Shopping List App

+* This app has been superceded by https://github.com/ology/Mojo-Shopping-List

 Before being able to run the app, you must first create the database and users:

 > perl bin/00-db-create.pl